jeesung-ahn/jeesung-ahn.github.io/index.md

   <img class="proj-image" src="/assets/img/covid_loneliness_findings.png" style="height: 100%; width: 100%; object-fit: contain">
   </div>
 <div class="column" markdown="1">
-We tested whether neural responses to peers' faces predict the likelihood of becoming lonelier from before to after the COVID-19 pandemic.
-Our findings suggested that lonelier individuals may assign greater emotional salience to self-relevant social stimuli.
+I tested whether neural responses to peers' faces predict the likelihood of becoming lonelier from before to after the COVID-19 pandemic.
+Findings suggested that lonelier individuals may assign greater emotional salience to self-relevant social stimuli.
 Furthermore, individuals who showed greater reward sensitivity to peers' faces were more likely to become lonely in response to social stressors such as social isolation during the pandemic.
  </div>
 </div>
 <br>